meshtastic/meshtastic/docs/developers/device/mesh-alg.md

 - make ReliableRouter.pending threadsafe
 - bump up PacketPool size for all the new ACK/NAK/routing packets
 - handle 51 day rollover in doRetransmissions
 - use a priority queue for the messages waiting to send.
-Send acks first, then routing messages, then data messages, then broadcasts?
+Send ACKs first, then routing messages, then data messages, then broadcasts?

 when we send a packet